sdwerwed/terraform-gitlab-provider-example/README.md

 #### For now it does not:
 1. Auto syncronize and fix the state drift, manual interaction is needed
 2. Auto import existing resources, manual interaction is needed

+#### Connection setup:
+1. Create access token for GitLab API with admin rights
+2. Add the gitlab api url and token to `secrets.yml`
+3. You can run `terraform apply` and it will create 10 users, 9 projects, 3 groups
+4. If you get API response error look at the issues section below
+5. Run `terraform destroy` to kill the resourses

 #### File description: